SearchBlox for Amazon OpenSearch Service

 /opt/searchblox/webapps/ROOT/WEB-INF/awssettings.yml

-• The aws.region should match the region where you created both the SearchBlox IndexServer and the OpenSearch instance.
+•Set aws.region to match the region where your SearchBlox IndexServer and OpenSearch instance were created.

-• The aws.url should be set to the OpenSearch domain endpoint provided in the AWS OpenSearch dashboard.
+Set aws.url to the OpenSearch domain endpoint shown in the AWS OpenSearch dashboard.

 o /opt/searchblox/webapps/ROOT/WEB-INF/searchblox.yml